runpod/docs/docs/tutorials/serverless/cpu/run-ollama-inference.md

 description: Learn to set up and run an Ollama server on RunPod CPU for inference with this step-by-step tutorial.
 ---

 In this guide, you will learn how to run an Ollama server on your RunPod CPU for inference.
+Although this tutorial focuses on CPU compute, you can also select a GPU type and follow the same steps.
 By the end of this tutorial, you will have a fully functioning Ollama server ready to handle requests.

 ## Setting up your Endpoint

 :::note

-Use a Network volume to attach to your Worker so that it can cache the LLM and decrease cold start times.
+Use a [Network volume](/pods/storage/create-network-volumes) to attach to your Worker so that it can cache the LLM and decrease cold start times.
 If you do not use a network volume, the Worker will have to download the model every time it spins back up, leading to increased latency and resource consumption.

 :::